Chicago White Sox lead Minnesota Twins 4-3 through 7 meetings this season.

 | 2026-05-26 | Minnesota Twins @ Chicago White Sox | L 3-5 | 43.0% | 26.0% | -101 |

-Chicago White Sox and Minnesota Twins are even at 1- 1 through 2 meetings this season.
-The splits table above shows the public-bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score projected from Chicago White Sox's perspective.
+Chicago White Sox have the upper hand against Minnesota Twins so far this season at 4-3 through 7 meetings.
+The splits table above shows the bet and money percentages at the latest pre-game snapshot for each meeting, alongside the final score.

 Our advanced model rates every MLB game by expected value, using thousands of historical splits as the backbone.
 Tonight's highest-EV picks are reserved for subscribers.